aboutdavid/hcb2ynab/README.md

 6. Run `node .` to pull all transactions into YNAB, and run it again to start the cron job.

 ## 🕷️ Known Bugs
-1. Outward Transfers (as in moving money from one account to another) currently show up as an addition of money, so currently some tranactions may not be copied correctly.
-[This seems to be a bank issue](https://hackclub.slack.com/archives/CN523HLKW/p1689192572237309).
+~~1.
+Outward Transfers (as in moving money from one account to another) currently show up as an addition of money, so currently some tranactions may not be copied correctly.
+[This seems to be a bank issue](https://hackclub.slack.com/archives/CN523HLKW/p1689192572237309).~~ Fixed as of Nov.
+7, 2023